agopalareddy/mlb-statcast-pipeline/README.md

 ## Course

-CSE 5114 - Washington University in St. Louis
+CSE 5114: Data Manipulation and Management at Scale - Washington University in St. Louis